Quartzy0/smp/README.md

 # Simple Music Player

-# THIS BRANCH IS STILL WIP, MOST FEATURES ARE NOT YET FUNCTIONAL

 ### About
 The simple music player is a music player which automatically downloads music from spotify playlists/albums and plays it.
 It was created as an alternative to [spotifyd](https://github.com/Spotifyd/spotifyd).

-Unlike spotifyd, this music player does not register itself as a spotify device and does not play the tracks directly from spotify.
-Instead, it looks up the tracks in a playlist/album and downloads them to your computer from [invidious](https://invidious.io/) (an open source alternative front-end to YouTube).
+In order to get tracks from spotify it makes use of [smp-backend](https://github.com/Quartzy0/smp-backend).
+The backend is what actually fetches data about the tracks, albums and playlists from spotify.
+It acts as a kind of proxy between the client and spotify, which results in the client never having direct contact with spotify.

 It is also fully implements the MPRIS DBUS standards, meaning it can be controlled using utilities like [playerctl](https://github.com/altdesktop/playerctl) or [mpris-control](https://github.com/BlackDex/mpris-control).

 * [Compiling](#compiling)